Registering with the National Health Service (NHS)

-One of the most important things to get done when relocating to England is registering with the National Health Service (NHS).
-The NHS is the equivalent as Medicare in Australia and the District Health Board (DHB) in New Zealand.
-Registering with the NHS can take a few weeks, so it’s best to be prompt.
-The reason you register with the NHS as that will then allocated you a General Practice (GP) that you can go to when you are sick or need prescriptions etc. Once you have registered with the NHS and been allocated a GP that's local to your postcode, you can see a doctor in the UK for free.
+One of the most important things to do after arriving in the UK is to register with the National Health Service (NHS).
+The NHS is the equivalent to Medicare in Australia and the District Health Board (DHB) in New Zealand.
+Registering with the NHS can take a few weeks, so it’s best to do it asap.
+When you have registered yourself with the NHS you will be allocated to a General Practice (GP) that you can go to when you are sick or need prescriptions etc. Once you have registered with the NHS and been allocated a GP that’s local to your postcode, you can see a doctor in the UK for free.
 Even services such as seeing a dentist, physio and counseller are also mostly covered by the NHS following a referral from your GP.

-If you navigate to the NHS website:https://www.nhs.uk/using-the-nhs/nhs-services/gps/how-to-register-with-a-gp-practice/ it contains heaps of information on the ‘what to do's’ when registering.
-If you have problems with your registration you can call: 0300 311 22 33 or email: firstname.lastname@example.org or visit the website.
-You can compare different GP practices according to facilities, services, access and performance to find one that best suits your needs.
-Or, you could simply ask a fellow expat.
+If you navigate to the NHS website:https://www.nhs.uk/using-the-nhs/nhs-services/gps/how-to-register-with-a-gp-practice/ it contains heaps of information on how to register.
+If you have problems with your registration you can call: 0300 311 22 33 or email: email@example.com